ndabAP/vue-command/README.md

   ### Built-in

   Built-in commands provide more control over the terminals behaviour.
 On the other side, they have to take care about every regular command step.
-As a matter of fact, regular commands call are just calling helper methods or change properties which could be also called by built-in commands.
+As a matter of fact, regular commands are just calling helper methods or change properties which could be also called by built-in commands.
 Regular commands can be seen as a facade to built-in commands.
 The API is less stable.

   To fully simulate a full command circle a built-in command has to follow these steps:

-  1. Add the programm to the `executed` `Set`
+  1. Add the programm to the `executed` `Set` property
   2. Increase the history pointer
-  3. Push the `Stdout` component into the `history` property
-  4. Emit command executing started
+  3. Emit command executing started
-  5. Tell terminal there is a command in progress
+  4. Tell terminal there is a command in progress
+  5. Push the `Stdout` component into the `history` property
+  6. Execute actual task
+  7. Terminate the command with the injected `terminate` function

   ## Slots